SophieSnoww/search-and-download/README.md

 ### Installation

-All you need to do is run `npm i search-and-download -g`, and you can run `sad` in the command line from anywhere.
+All you need to do is run `npm i search-and-dl -g`, and you can run `sad` in the command line from anywhere.

 ### Example Usage